 To include secure paper in a whole building rating see Appendix A for measurement methods approved by NABERS.
 Contact the National Administrator if you wish to propose an alternate method for secure paper.

 5.3 Core waste streams

-Core waste streams are required to be reported in the waste rating or verification.
+Core waste streams are required to be reported in the NABERS Waste Rating or Verification.
 These streams are listed in Table 5.3.

 Where a building has services for these waste streams, they must-